Last Updated on October 29, 2023

-To understand spinal tumor syndrome one must first know about typical presentation of tuberculosis of the spine.
+To understand spinal tumor syndrome one must first know about the typical presentation of tuberculosis of the spine.

 Most of the tubercular lesion present this way and lesions are visible on x-rays.

-This patient has a mass lesion in the spinal cord leading to neural deficit.
+This patient has a mass lesion in the spinal cord leading to a neural deficit.
 Spinal cord tumors behave this way – no back pain, back normal on examination and even normal x-rays [except when calcified].

-Could it be tumor?
+Could it be a tumor?